 An RPO provider will partner with you to build a process that achieves your hiring goals.
 By gathering just some of the information below, you can have a more productive first conversation with an RPO company.

 - Why is your company hiring?

 - How many positions are you looking to fill?

-- What is your timeline for hiring?
+- What is your current strategy for pipelining and sourcing talent?